knoepdan/CyberSecRappi/as_3_programming/_Interop/infoInterop.md

 **C# scripting .csx**
+Installation:
-Based on .Net Core:   https://github.com/dotnet-script/dotnet-script `dotnet script helloworld.csx`
+- Based on .Net Core:   https://github.com/dotnet-script/dotnet-script
+- `dotnet tool install -g dotnet-script` -> seems to install it on Windows (tested on Kali Linux where it failed)
+    - seems to work on Windows (not on Linux)
+    - there is

+Run script: `dotnet script helloworld.csx`

 Some more links and infos
 - https://visualstudiomagazine.com/articles/2021/06/14/csharp-scripting.aspx